|Values are valid only on day of printing.|

 Knowledge of a heart failure patient's galectin-3 results may assist in risk stratification and lead to more aggressive management.
 There are no specific galectin-3 inhibitors available at this time and heart failure patients with elevated galectin-3 concentrations should be treated and monitored according to established guidelines.
 Angiotensin receptor blockers (ARBs) and aldosterone antagonists are thought to be particularly effective.

-A large multicenter, prospective, observational study was conducted to derive the reference intervals for galectin-3 which included 1,092 subjects between the ages of 55 and 80 years without any known cardiac disease (520 males, 572 females).(5) The 97.5th percentile of galectin-3 in that cohort was 22.1 ng/mL.
+A large multicenter, prospective, observational study was conducted to derive the reference intervals for galectin-3 that included 1,092 subjects between the ages of 55 and 80 years without any known cardiac disease (520 males, 572 females).(5) The 97.5th percentile of galectin-3 in that cohort was 22.1 ng/mL.
 Individuals with concentrations >22.1 ng/mL had a significant association with mortality and New York Heart Association (NYHA) classification.
 However, this was an older population and definitive evidence of cardiac disease was not documented.

-Heterophile antibodies, in particular human antimouse antibodies in human serum, may cause falsely elevated galectin-3 results.
+Heterophile antibodies, in particular human-antimouse antibodies in human serum, may cause falsely elevated galectin-3 results.
 Heterophile antibodies may react with reagent immunoglobulins and subsequently interfere with in vitro immunoassays.
 Patients routinely exposed to animals or to animal serum products can be prone to this interference and anomalous high or low values can be observed.

-Patients with high concentrations of rheumatoid factor as well as other autoimmune disorders may also yield falsely elevated results and should be interpreted with caution.
+Patients with high concentrations of rheumatoid factor, as well as other autoimmune disorders, may also yield falsely elevated results and should be interpreted with caution.

 > or =18 years: < or =22.1 ng/mL